BaptisteMartinet/sequelize-graphql/README.md

 }
 ```

-The lib comes with a set of utilities to generated queries and mutations for your models.
+The lib comes with a set of utilities to generate queries and mutations for your models.
 Query:
 ```ts
 export default new GraphQLObjectType({